 Be calm and patient when handling buyers.
 Do not be upset if potential buyers make negative remarks.
 If you think you cannot handle this situation, let your agent handle it.
 Anyway, most buyers are comfortable looking at homes without the presence of the owner.

 9. Evaluate Offers

 If you have more than one offer, take time to analyze each.
-Negotiation is very common in the real estate markets.
+Negotiation is very common in the real estate market.
 When you receive an offer, respond to it so that an agreement will be reached.
-If you receive an offer below than the asking price, it’s either you accept, decline or make a counter-offer.
+If you receive an offer below the asking price, it’s either you accept, decline, or make a counteroffer.